-Through the IRC TransForMed project funded by the I-SITE NExT for 3 years, Arronax Nantes community is leading a set of actions for the development of nuclear medicine.
+Through the IRC TransForMed project funded by the I-SITE NExT, Arronax Nantes community is leading a set of actions for the development of nuclear medicine.

 The main objective of the IRC TransForMed project (Translational research cluster For nuclear Medicine) is to coordinate the research activities of the members of the Arronax Nantes community in the field of translational research in nuclear medicine.